railwayapp/docs/src/docs/reference/cli-api.md

   -V, --version                    Print version
 ```

-Running `link` with no project ID will prompt you to select a Team and project.
+Running `link` with no project ID will prompt you to select a team and project.

 ## List